 The photograph was taken during Stieglitz’s four-month European honeymoon in 1894 and his first trip to Venice since 1887.
-Shortly after his return to New York, Stieglitz created this photogravure from the negative.
+Shortly after his return to New York, Stieglitz created a photogravure from the negative.
 Clearly satisfied with the result, he published the image four times between 1897 and 1899 in influential photography magazines and books.
 In 1897 it appeared in the magazine Camera Notes and in Picturesque Bits of New York and Other Images.
-This print is from The Photographic Times of 1898.
+In 1898 it appeared in The Photographic Times.
 The photogravure was also included in an 1899 portfolio published by the Camera Club of New York.

 The influence of European painting always lurks in Stieglitz’s images from the Venice honeymoon trip.
 Also evident, however, is the impact of New York City, where Stieglitz currently was working.
 Excited by the modern city growing around him, Stieglitz was also challenged by the absence of strong pictorial traditions and the possibility for photography to assume a significant leadership role in the city’s vision of itself.
 The most ordinary everyday activities — for example, steaming horses turning a trolley around on a freezing day depicted in The Terminal (1893)–became the basis for memorable images presented from an unsentimental pictorial point of view.

 My hand camera negatives are all made with the express purpose of enlargement and it is but rarely that I use more than part of the original shot,Stieglitz wrote in 1897, adding that prints from the direct negative have but little value.
 His change of attitude over the years is evident in his reuse of the 1894 negative in the early 1930s in a gelatin silver print.
 Revealing that the 1897 photogravure represented only about a quarter of the original negative, the later more complete image lacks the mysterious quality of the photogravure. (source of this text is http://www.oberlin.edu/amam/Stieglitz_Venice.htm)